MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 #### How do I format display names in AD based on the user's department/country/city attributes and handle regional variances?

-It is a common requirement to configure the *displayName* attribute in AD so that it also provides information about the user's department and country/region.
+it's a common requirement to configure the *displayName* attribute in AD so that it also provides information about the user's department and country/region.
 For example, if John Smith works in the Marketing Department in US, you might want his *displayName* to show up as *Smith, John (Marketing-US)*.

 Here is how you can handle such requirements for constructing *CN* or *displayName* to include attributes such as company, business unit, city, or country/region.